-Subcategories Z85.0 - Z85.7 should only be assigned for the former site of a primary malignancy, not the site of a secondary malignancy.
-Codes from subcategory Z85.8-, may be assigned for the former site(s) of either a primary or secondary malignancy included in this subcategory.
+Codes from subcategories Z85.0 - Z85.85 should only be assigned for the former site of a primary malignancy, not the site of a secondary malignancy.
+Code Z85.89 may be assigned for the former site(s) of either a primary or secondary malignancy.